gitsop01/eds-to-idevice/README.md

 Use -help or -h from the command line for all commandline arguments.
 Contact transfer info is sent to the terminal as the program is run.

+This utility has been tested on iphone 3, 4 and 7.